DistributedCollective/Sovryn-frontend/README.md

 #### External Contributors

-Due to the terms of our licensing agreement with Trading View, we cannot grant access to the charting-library repository to external contributors.
-To allow running this repository locally, we have set up the `development_external` and `master_external` branches that exclude this dependency and are synched to the latest changes from `development`/`master` branches.
+Due to the terms of our licensing agreement with TradingView, we cannot grant access to the charting-library repository to external contributors.
+To allow running this repository locally, we have set up the `development_external` and `master_external` branches that exclude this dependency and are synced to the latest changes from `development`/`master` branches.

 Any new Pull Requests should target the non-external versions of these branches as outlined in the "Which Branch?" section below.